imjohnbo/issue-bot/README.md

   Radar.
 - `label` (optional) is the label to be attached to the Weekly Radar.
 - `pinned` (optional) is a boolean flag that [pins the issue](https://help.github.com/en/github/managing-your-work-on-github/pinning-an-issue-to-your-repository) to your repository for easier access.
+- `template` (optiona) is the filename of the [issue template](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#issue-templates) to use in the radar issue.
+It is relative to where issue templates are kept, in `.github/ISSUE_TEMPLATE`, so this action looks for `template: my_template.md` at `.github/ISSUE_TEMPLATE/my_template.md`.

 ## Environment variables